See the unexpectedly sophisticated chairs of ‘Star Trek,’ from Eames to Perriand to Saarinen

 “For TNG, being the late ’80s and early ’90s, all that plastic got replaced with fabric, but the same mentality remained,” writes D’Oria.
 “You can’t see any mechanism in these chairs, thus you’re free to imagine they’re very advanced underneath all that.”

 Popular TNG chairs challenged what chairs should look like.
-Designer Steve Leonard created a dining chair for Brayton in the 1970s, which resembles a single bolt of fabric, unrolled and given shape, and those filled the seating of the ship’s lounge known as Ten Forward (these chairs sell for thousands of dollars today).
+Designer Steve Leonard created a dining chair for Brayton in the 1970s, which resembles a single bolt of fabric, unrolled and given shape, for Data’s quarters (these chairs sell for thousands of dollars today).
 Others mirrored furniture design of the 1980s, which began to accommodate human bodies that were spending increasing hours sitting in front of computers with a focus on ergonomics.
 The HÅG Anova 2030 is just this.
 By the Norwegian designer Peter Opsvik, it’s essentially a posh task chair, with a back that appears to float from its base, and it was used frequently on Star Trek sets.

 The wildest Opsvik design in Star Trek may be his Stokke Globe Garden, which is distinguished by its branching, mushroom-like design.
 In one unintentionally hilarious scene with the Enterprise’s Klingon security officer, Worf, he sits on this chair, like a quirky throne in an otherwise empty room.
 His parents come to visit and have to look up to him, sitting in this tall chair for no reason, while standing in the doorway.
 It’s a chef’s kiss of awkwardness.